• Europes biggest bike selection

 👉 👈

-How to choose the right saddle for a MTB?
+How do you choose the right saddle for an MTB?

-So, how exactly do you determine which saddle is going to be the perfect fit for you?
+So, how exactly do you determine which saddle will be the perfect fit for you?
 There are a few important factors to take into consideration when you are looking for a new saddle.

-If you are a competitive rider looking to get the best performance possible out of your saddle, then you will be looking for a saddle that is lightweight and has a shape that allows you to get the most out of your efforts.
-If you are a casual mountain biker who is just looking to get out on the trails and have fun, then a saddle that is both durable and comfortable will be better suited to you.
+If you are a competitive rider looking to get the best performance possible out of your saddle, you will be looking for a lightweight saddle with a shape that allows you to get the most out of your efforts.
+If you are a casual mountain biker just looking to get out on the trails and have fun, then a durable and comfortable saddle will be better suited to you.

-The other thing that you will need to do before purchasing your new saddle is to determine how wide your saddle ought to be.
-To do this, you will need to measure your sit bones, which you can easily do at home.
-Simply get a piece of cardboard and place it on a hard surface.
-Then, after making sure you have nothing in your back pockets that might make a false impression, sit down on the card for a few minutes.
+The other thing you will need to do before purchasing your new saddle is to determine how wide your saddle ought to be.
+To do this, you must measure your sit bones, which you can easily do at home.
+Get a piece of cardboard and place it on a hard surface.
+Then, after ensuring you have nothing in your back pockets that might make a false impression, sit down on the card for a few minutes.
 Stand up and mark the two indents.
-Finally, measure the distance between them, preferably in millimeters and add 20mm to get a very good indicator of your saddle width.
+Finally, measure the distance between them, preferably in millimeters, and add 20mm to indicate your saddle width.

 How you sit on your saddle is almost as important as the saddle itself.
-Even if you have the perfect saddle for you, if it is set up or positioned incorrectly, it can be just as uncomfortable as the wrong saddle.
+Even if you have the perfect saddle, if it is set up or positioned incorrectly, it can be just as uncomfortable as the wrong saddle.

-If you aren’t sure which position will suit your riding style best, start in a neutral position and make incremental changes until you find what works.
+If you are unsure which position best suits your riding style, start in a neutral position and make incremental changes until you find what works.

 Which MTB saddle will you buy?